-All visitors must sign in on arrival and collect a visitor's sticker and a Staying Safe Briefing paper which outlines Child Protection and Safeguarding procedures in school and how to report any concerns regarding a child/young person or another adult in school.
-Visitor stickers must be worn at all times when in school.
-Staff must ensure that visitors to school are supervised as appropriate and the requisite pre-employment checks have been completed as referenced in Part 3 of KCSiE.
-All contractors must follow the school's signing in arrangements as set out in contractual commissioning agreements.
+All visitors must sign in on arrival and collect a visitor's sticker or badge and a Staying Safe Briefing leaflet which outlines Child Protection and Safeguarding procedures in school and how to report any concerns regarding a child/young person or another adult in school.
+Visitor badges/stickers must be worn at all times when in school.
+All visitors must sign in.
+Staff must ensure that visitors to school are supervised as appropriate and the requisite preemployment checks have been completed as referenced in Part 3 of KCSIE.
+All contractors must follow the school's signing in arrangements.